What are the pros & cons of life insurance?

 Key takeaways

-• The advantage of having life insurance — securing financial protection for your loved ones — outweighs the major disadvantage for most people — paying premiums.
+• For most people, the main advantage of having life insurance (financial protection for your loved ones) outweighs the major disadvantage (paying premiums).

 Advantages of buying life insurance